Sinus Lift

 Preparation for the Procedure

 The bone used in this procedure tends to come from the patient’s own body or from a cadaver.
-If the bone to be used is from the patient’s own body, then it will be taken from some part of the mouth or body.
-At times, the bone is removed from the hip or tibia.
+If the bone to be used is from the patient’s own body, then it will be taken from some part of the mouth or

 The dentists will have to study the anatomical structure of the patient’s jaw and sinus, for which X-rays are required.
 A CT scan may also be needed for allowing the dentist to precisely measure the width and height of the existing bone as well as to assess the sinus health.